 Earth's Magnetic Field

-Slow changes of the earth’s magnetic field are caused by changes in the core, which we cannot yet predict, so can only monitor.
 Over a long period, the average positions of the magnetic poles coincide with the geographic poles, but they wander significantly and the two magnetic poles are not at directly opposite positions on the globe.
-At intervals that are usually of hundreds of thousands to millions of years, the North and South magnetic poles interchange.
+There is also evidence of global magnetic reversals; at intervals that are usually of hundreds of thousands to millions of years, the North and South magnetic poles interchange.

 The description of the magnetic field requires measurements spread around the globe.
 Increasingly, long-term variations are studied by satellite observations, but fixed observatories are essential for studying rapid changes.